ShivamKumarGaur2001/js/part4/oop.md

 ```

-- **constructor function** : new keyword used to create new context
+- **Constructor function** : new keyword used to create new context

 ```Javascript